Information on this page is subject to change without notice

 This would be an examination of how non-AFOL contemporary artists have incorporated LEGO into their work in various ways.

-Community: LEGO CUUSOO, Turning Your LEGO Ideas Into Reality
+Community: LEGO Ideas, Turning Your LEGO Ideas Into Reality

 Led by: Tim Courtney from the LEGO Group

-LEGO CUUSOO has grown from a pilot in Japan to a vibrant creative community and growing portfolio of fan-inspired LEGO products, but making this- and your- dreams a reality has been more challenging than it looks.
-Come hear some highlights, complexities, lessons learned, and thoughts for the future from LEGO CUUSOO Community Manager Tim Courtney.
+LEGO Ideas (formerly CUUSOO) has grown from a pilot in Japan to a vibrant creative community and growing portfolio of fan-inspired LEGO products, but making this- and your- dreams a reality has been more challenging than it looks.
+Come hear some highlights, complexities, lessons learned, and thoughts for the future from LEGO Ideas Community Manager Tim Courtney.
 Questions are welcomed and encouraged.

 Community: The LEGO Ambasador Network